conradwt/k8s-gateway-api-using-kong/README.md

 - Helm v3.17.2 or newer

-- Kubernetes v1.32.3 or newer
+- Kubernetes v1.33.3 or newer

-- Minikube v1.35.0 or newer
+- Minikube v1.36.0 or newer

 - OrbStack 1.10.3 or newer

-Note: This tutorial was updated on macOS 15.3.2 (Sequoia).
-The below steps don't work with Docker Desktop v4.34.3 because it doesn't expose Linux VM IP addresses to the host OS (i.e. macOS).
+Note: This tutorial was updated on macOS 26 (Tahoe).
+The below steps don't work with Docker Desktop v4.43.2 because it doesn't expose Linux VM IP addresses to the host OS (i.e. macOS).

 ## Tutorial Installation